Equinox Low Level Light Treatment (LLLT) for Dry Eyes

 The treatment is a series of Low-Level Light Therapy (LLLT), which are gentle yet effective tools for treating Meibomian Gland Dysfunction and Dry Eyes.
 Within just a few hours of Equinox LLLT, patients report noticeable improvements in their symptoms.

-If you’re looking for Equinox Low Level Light treatment near New York City, New York, Dr. Alan B. Schlussel from The Dry Eye Center Of NY & NJ will provide you with the information and relief that you seek.
+If you’re looking for Equinox Low Level Light treatment near New York City, New York, Dr. Alan Schlussel and Dr. Hannah Canuto from The Dry Eye Center Of NY & NJ will provide you with the information and relief that you seek.

 What is Meibomian Gland Dysfunction?